abolfazlhadinezhad/YT/atomic_habits_video_script_v3_visual_storytelling.md

 The final domino should land beside the character’s workspace, making the cause-and-effect obvious.
 The character looks satisfied because one habit naturally triggers the next.
 ```

+اسلاید 20 جایگزین:
+Create one coherent visual story showing the principle “MAKE IT OBVIOUS”.

+Use the exact main character from the provided character reference sheet.
+Preserve his facial structure, hairstyle, beard, skin tone, body proportions, clothing style, and overall identity exactly.
+Do not redesign or replace the character.

+Create a bright, organized “environment designed for good habits” around the character.

+The main character stands in the center of the scene, looking at several everyday environments where the visual cues for good habits have been intentionally placed directly in his line of sight.

+Show three clear situations connected as one continuous visual composition:

+1. EXERCISE:
+The character wants to go to the gym.
+His gym clothes, sneakers, and gym bag are already placed directly beside the bedroom door and clearly visible.
+The sneakers are positioned in the foreground as an obvious visual cue.
+A small label near them says:
+“WANT TO GO TO THE GYM?”
+and another small label says:
+“PUT YOUR GYM CLOTHES WHERE YOU CAN SEE THEM.”

+2. LANGUAGE LEARNING:
+On the character’s desk, an open language-learning book is placed prominently in the center of his workspace, impossible to overlook.
+The book is open to a page with visible vocabulary notes.
+His phone and unrelated distractions are pushed into the background.
+A small label says:
+“WANT TO LEARN A LANGUAGE?”
+and another:
+“KEEP THE BOOK IN PLAIN SIGHT.”

+3. READING:
+Beside the character’s bed, a book is placed directly on the pillow or bedside table, ready to be picked up before sleeping.
+The visual cue is obvious and inviting.
+A small label says:
+“WANT TO READ MORE?”
+and another:
+“PUT THE BOOK WHERE YOU’LL SEE IT.”

+Connect all three situations with a subtle visual line or flowing path that leads back to one central principle:
+“MAKE IT OBVIOUS”

+The character should not look like he is giving a presentation.
+Instead, show him naturally noticing the visible cues and moving toward the desired habits almost automatically.

+The important visual message:
+DON’T RELY ONLY ON WILLPOWER.
+DESIGN YOUR ENVIRONMENT SO THE RIGHT HABIT IS IMPOSSIBLE TO MISS.

+Make the objects themselves tell the story.
+The gym shoes should visually invite exercise, the language book should visually invite studying, and the book beside the bed should visually invite reading.

+Use minimal text.
+The examples should be understandable from the scene itself, with text acting only as supporting labels.

+Do not create three separate cards.
+Do not create a checklist.
+Do not create three columns filled with icons.
+Do not make a generic infographic.
+Do not simply place three objects next to the character.

+Instead, make the three examples feel like different parts of the SAME intelligently designed environment, with the character moving naturally through them.

+Visual hierarchy:
+The largest element is the main character and the central “MAKE IT OBVIOUS” concept.
+The three habit cues are secondary but immediately recognizable.
+The environment should feel intentional, organized, and realistic enough to understand instantly.

+Mood:
+Smart, practical, motivating, slightly playful, confident.

+Art direction:
+Clean editorial flat illustration, warm beige background, deep green and dark teal dominant colors, crimson accents only where useful, subtle hand-drawn texture, strong visual hierarchy, generous negative space, premium storytelling composition.

+16:9 widescreen composition.

+The final image must communicate the idea visually within one second:
+“If you want to do a habit, put the cue directly in front of you.”

 ---